-if you are over 18 years and complete an approved training course.
-This meets the requirements set down by the N.P.W.
-S. licence.
-Supporting member are able to help in many ways, for example by growing native plants in your garden or culturing mealworms, you can provide a valuable fresh food source for both the injured and wild animals.
-Just collecting beetles and large moths and freezing them is a big help for busy carers On Promotional and Fund-raising days we always need new enthusiastic helpers, also for the job of gathering interesting articles for the newsletter.
-N. T. W. C. is not funded by N. P. W. S. or any other Government body and needs to raise enough funds to cover insurance, veterinary costs and many other needs of carers.
+Supporting members are able to help in many ways, for example by growing native plants in your garden or culturing mealworms.
+You can provide a valuable fresh food source for both the injured and wild animals.
+Just collecting beetles and large moths and freezing them is a big help for busy carers.
+On promotional and fund-raising days we always need new enthusiastic helpers, also for the job of gathering interesting articles for the newsletter.
+NTWC is not funded by National Parks and Wildlife Service (NPWS) or any other Government body and needs to raise enough funds to cover insurance, veterinary costs and many other needs of carers.